 A Short Tribute

 Hacham Abraham Ankawa, son of Hacham Mordecai and also called Rabbi ABB"A, was born in Salé, Morocco in 1807.
-He studied in Salé Torah with Hacham Raphael Bibas.
-He officiated in the Salé city rabbinate with Hacham Yitzhak Ben Soussan Halevy.
+He learned Torah from Hacham Raphael Bibas in Salé.
+In time, he officiated in the Salé city rabbinate with Hacham Yitzhak Ben Soussan Halevy.

-In 1850, he fled to Algeria from Muslims who sought to punish him for having brought back a young woman who had fallen into their hands to Judaism.
+In 1850, he fled to Algeria from Muslims who sought to punish him for having rescued a young woman who had fallen into their hands and led her back to Jewish life.
 He settled in Tlemcen.
-He then moved to Mascara, where he officiated as a rabbi and Dayan, and eventually moved to Oran.
+He then moved to Mascara, where he officiated as a rabbi and dayan, and eventually moved to Oran.

 Hacham Abraham Ankawa passed away on 16 Cheshvan, 5650 (1890).

-He authored many works, including Kerem Chamor – Responsa, Homer Chadat Ve'Atik – on Kabbala, Zechor Le'Avraham – on religious laws, Minei Targima – a commentary on the Hagaddah, and Mellel Le'Avraham – sermons.
+He authored many works, including Kerem Chamor – Responsa, Chomer Chadat Ve'Atik – on Kabbala, Zachor Le'Avraham – on religious laws, Minei Targima – a commentary on the Hagaddah, and Mellel Le'Avraham – sermons.